-The tradition within the RFC series can be traced back to PEM [RFC1421], based on a proposal by M. Rose in Message Encapsulation [RFC0934].
+The tradition within the RFC series can be traced back to PEM [RFC1421], based on a proposal by Marshall Rose in Message Encapsulation [RFC0934].
 Originally called "PEM encapsulation mechanism", "encapsulated PEM message", or (arguably) "PEM printable encoding", today the format is sometimes referred to as "PEM encoding".
 Variations include OpenPGP ASCII Armor [RFC2015] and OpenSSH Key File Format [RFC4716].

 For reasons that basically boil down to non-coordination or inattention, many PKIX, PKCS, and CMS libraries implement a text-based encoding that is similar to-but not identical with-PEM encoding.
 This document specifies the textual encoding format, articulates the de-facto rules that most implementations operate by, and provides recommendations that will promote interoperability going forward.
 This document also provides common nomenclature for syntax elements, reflecting the evolution of this de-facto standard format.
 Peter Gutmann's X.509 Style Guide [X.509SG] contains a section "base64 Encoding" that describes the formats and contains suggestions similar to what is in this document.
+All figures are real, functional examples, with key lengths and inner contents chosen to be as small as practicable.